Higgs-Boson Masses and Mixings in the MSSM with CP Violation and Heavy SUSY Particles: Calculating the Higgs-mass Spectrum and the Mixing

 There are different ways to approach this mixed-scale boundary-value issue.
 The ``bottom up" approach starts with the low-energy scale values from the SM and evolves the parameters up to the high-energy scale taking matching effects into account on the way up to the high-energy scale and guessing the values of the first parameters such as $\lambda_i$.
 In an iterative procedure, evolving the parameters up and down, the complete set of parameters at a single energy scale is found.
 With the ``top down'' approach, which has been exploited also in Refs.~\cite{Bahl:2016brp, Bahl:2018jom}, one guesses inital values for the high scale MSSM parameters and evolves all the couplings down to $M_t$.
 Here, the couplings calculated from the EFT procedure are compared to the experimentally fixed values, and the high scale parameters are adjusted to minimize the differences using a numerical algorithm.
 This way, evolving parameters up to the high scale can be avoided.
 We adapt the ``top down'' approach, employing an upwards evolution of the parameters just for the initial guess.
 The process is sketched in Fig.~\ref{fig:process} and the single steps are described in the following: \begin{enumerate} \item First, initial values for the high scale MSSM couplings as a first guess have to be found To obtain these, \begin{enumerate} \item we start at the scale $M_t$ (with $M_t$ being the top \textit{pole mass}) where the SM couplings are fixed, guess a value for the SM quartic Higgs coupling of $\lambda_{\text{SM}} = 0.25$, and evolve the SM couplings up to the intermediate scale $M_{H^+}$ using SM RGEs obtained from {\tt Sarah}~\cite{Staub:2012pb, Staub:2013tta}. \item At the scale $M_{H^+}$, it is assumed that all the 2HDM quartic couplings $\lambda_1$,\dots, $\lambda_7$, ``wrong'' Yukawa couplings $h_t'$ and $h_b'$, and the phases of the Yukawa couplings $\varphi_{h_t}$, $\varphi_{h_t'}$, $\varphi_{h_b}$, and $\varphi_{h_b'}$ are zero, and the 2HDM Yukawa couplings $h_t$ and $h_b$ are calculated accordingly via the tree-level matching of the Yukawa couplings, \be h_t^{\mrm{2HDM}} = \frac{1}{\sin\beta}\, y_t^{\mrm{SM}}, \ee \be h_b^{\mrm{2HDM}} = \frac{1}{\cos\beta}\, y_b^{\mrm{SM}}. \ee Then, the 2HDM couplings are evolved up to the scale $M_s$ using the full two-loop 2HDM RGEs including complex phases.
 For the gauge, Yukawa, and quartic couplings, we have calculated these implementing the general prescription first developed by Refs.~\cite{Vaughn:1983,Vaughn:1984,Vaughn:1985,Luo:2002ti} and expanded upon in Ref.~\cite{Schienbein:2018fsw} to account for kinetic mixing of scalar fields in the presence of multiple Higgs doublets.
 For the running vevs, we use the formulae from Refs.~\cite{Sperling:2013eva,Sperling:2013xqa}.
-We have checked our results with the findings of the authors of Ref.~\cite{Oredsson:2018yho} and find agreement for all couplings. \item As our first guess, the values of the 2HDM gauge and Yukawa couplings emerging from the previous step are taken to determine the initial values of the MSSM gauge and Yukawa couplings,
+We have checked our results for the couplings with the findings of the authors of Refs.~\cite{Oredsson:2018yho, Thomsen:2021ncy} and find agreement\footnote{Thanks to the work in Refs.~\cite{Schienbein:2018fsw} and \cite{Thomsen:2021ncy}, we became aware of a typo in Ref.~\cite{Vaughn:1984} in Eq.~(3.3) that, at first, also entered into our RGEs.
+This first version is in agreement with Ref.~\cite{Oredsson:2018yho} while the current version agrees with Ref.~\cite{Thomsen:2021ncy}}. \item As our first guess, the values of the 2HDM gauge and Yukawa couplings emerging from the previous step are taken to determine the initial values of the MSSM gauge and Yukawa couplings,